Lzduque/personal-stylist/README.md

 If you want to clone both repos locally and test them, this is the Frontend repo, and the Backend repo is [here](https://github.com/Lzduque/personal-stylist-api).

 1. Install Frontend dependencies using the `yarn install` command.
-2. Install Backend dependencies using the `stack install` command.
-3. Start Frontend using the `yarn start` command and `stack build && stack exec personal-stylist-exe\` for the Backend.
-The app will be served at <http://localhost:3000/> and the client at <http://localhost:2000/>.
+2. Start Frontend using the `yarn start` command and the client will be served at <http://localhost:2000/>.

 If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.
 The instructions to use the Backend API are in [here](https://github.com/Lzduque/personal-stylist-api).

 This Website can also be used as an app since it is a progressive web app: